-We receive approximately 150 applications each year.
-Our target for each entering class is approximately 15 (five in each of the three Subdisciplines of Anthropology that our department supports).
+We receive approximately 100 applications each year.
+Our target for each entering class is approximately 6 (two in each of the three Subdisciplines of Anthropology that our department supports).
 We reach this target by admitting some students and placing others on a waitlist; we admit students from the waitlist as other students decline the places we have offered them.
-On average, we offer admission to approximately 20 to 25 applicants per year.
-Although we train students at the MA level and many of our students have left after their MA to take jobs in their fields, the standards we apply to all applicants have to do with their potential to carry out research of the quality we would expect in doctoral-level research.
+On average, we offer admission to approximately 15 applicants per year.
+Although we train students at the MA level to take jobs in their fields, the standards we apply to all PhD applicants have to do with their potential to carry out research of the quality we would expect in doctoral-level research.

 Prospective applicants generally have undergraduate degrees in Anthropology, with focused coursework in their chosen subdiscipline.
 We prefer that applicants with other kinds of backgrounds have sufficient coursework in Anthropology or other relevant background to demonstrate a basic familiarity with all three of the subdisciplines we support, and we may require students with insufficient familiarity to take undergraduate classes to acquire it.
 Applications will be reviewed by subdisciplinary faculty (that is, applications in Archaeology will be reviewed by the archaeologists, etc.) before they are brought to the full faculty, so please indicate your subdiscipline clearly on your application.
 We evaluate prospective students holistically: grades and GREs matter, as do letters of recommendation, statements of purpose, and experience outside the classroom (field and laboratory experience can be particularly important).
 Applicants are permitted, but not required, to submit one (1) example of their best written work.
 If you choose to submit an example of your work, we cannot return it to you.